janklab/MlxShake/.github/CONTRIBUTING.md

 All code contributions to ExportMlx, including example Live Script files, must be dual-licensed under the BSD 3-Clause License and the special MathWorks-specific variant of the BSD 2-Clause License that ExportMlx is currently licensed under.
 This is so that ExportMlx can be easily relicensed to the BSD 3-Clause License in the future if its underlying `livescript2markdown` code is similarly relicensed.
 (Which would be nice, IMHO.)

-Image and prose contributiones should be licensed under a Creative Commons license
+Image and prose contributiones should be licensed under a Creative Commons license without the "NC" clause.
+(Because I want this library to be usable in commercial and business contexts.)
+And we probably shouldn't use "ND" either, because we might need to munge images, at least formatwise, to fit in with our examples correctly.

 ## Coding Guidelines